 For organizations with large networks, managing who is working on which devices and at what times is important.
 The Device Reservation System enables you to reserve a device or a group of devices for a specific period of time.
 Device Reservation conflict notification prevents you from accidentally working on devices that are already under maintenance and allows a large IT group to schedule and work on the network in a controlled, organized fashion.
-(Refer to "Workflow" on page 63 for information on configuring the Device Reservation System and the Activity Calendar.)
+(For more information about configuring the Device Reservation System and the Activity Calendar, see "Workflow" on page 57.)

 Keep in mind that devices and/or device groups affected by sub-tasks of a multi-task project are automatically reserved for the duration of the tasks.
 In addition, when a multi-task project is approved, and one or more scheduled tasks include the following read-write tasks (listed below), a check is done to determine if the read-write task affects a currently reserved device.
 If it does, a device reservation conflict event is created.
-A device reservation conflict does not prevent you from running the task against the device or device group, however.
+However, a device reservation conflict does not prevent you from running the task against the device or device group.
+The read-write tasks include:

-Read-write tasks include: